Frequently Asked Questions

 What is the difference between a Medicare supplement (Medigap) and Medicare Advantage plan?

-A Medicare Supplement (Medigap) plan works alongside Original Medicare (Part A – hospital, and Part B – medical) by helping pay most of your out-of-pocket costs.
+A Medicare Supplement (Medigap) plan works alongside Original Medicare (Part A for hospital care and Part B for medical services) by helping pay many of the out-of-pocket costs you’d otherwise pay on your own.

 Want to Learn More?